haroohie-club/HaroohieSite/content/blog/12.2024-03-08-chokuretsu-event-files/en.md

 Why do we want to look for pointers?
 All files have to have some sort of consistent structure and logic – otherwise, computers won’t be able to read them.
 Pointers are the way that we imbue that structure into a file – a common pattern is to have a header section at the top of the file that has pointers to important places throughout the file.
 So let’s start at the top.

-First of all, we can see pretty clearly from the spacing of the numbers at the top of [the first image](#_1) that these are a series of 32-bit integers.
+First of all, we can see pretty clearly from the spacing of the numbers at the top of the first image (#1) that these are a series of 32-bit integers.
 How do I know?
 Well, it’s the spacing.
 We’ve got one or two bytes of numbers followed by two or three bytes of zeros repeating over and over again.
 Since a 32-bit integer is four bytes in length, this suggests that we’re looking at a sequence of that type.

 ![The file header in the hex editor](/images/blog/0012/08_header.png)